Main Content

 exampleHelperPlotHoverControlTrackingResults(outBaseline);

 Note that while manual tracking was smooth, the VTOL UAV has a reduced performance while tracking a complex trajectory in hover.
 You can automate the process of control tuning to allow faster design iterations responding to changes in aircraft design.
-In the next step, tune and test the controller in hover configuration.

 Automate Tuning of Tiltrotor in Hover Configuration

-1. Obtain the linearization io points
+1. Obtain the linearization input and output points

 2. Linearize the system using linearize